selfdual-brain/dexter-manual/source/07-executors.rst

 In the current version of Dexter we limit our attention to certain natural space of most simplistic executors.
 Our limiting conditions are as follows:

+**Rule #1: Funds locking**
+  Trader can place an order on the DEX only if the balance of tokens to be sold is covered by trader's account.
+Upon placing an order, the executor will "lock" the tokens to be sold.
+Locked tokens cannot be reused in another order.
+  Locked tokens get unlock on order expiration or cancellation.

-**Rule #1: Equality of traders**
+**Rule #2: Equality of traders**
-  This rule means that the exchange in not "biased" on trader's identity.
-Swaps sequence for a position depends only on the state od the exchange (i.e. does not depend on the identity of traders).
+  Swaps sequence for a position can depend only on the state of markets (i.e. it is not allowed that it depends on the state of traders).

-  In lame terms it means that all traders are considered "equal" by the executor - i.e. from the perspective of an executor, any trader is seen as "just an account number" (similar concept to "all citizens are considered equal by law in a democracy") and there is no extra bonus or preference in executing swaps based on account number.
+  This rule means that the exchange in not "biased" on trader's identity or wealth.
+In lame terms it means that all traders are considered "equally important" by the executor - i.e. from the perspective of an executor, any trader is seen as "just an account number" (similar concept to "all citizens are considered equal by law in a democracy").

-**Rule #2: Funds locking**
-  fsdsd
+  Current balance of trader's account, past history of trading operations a trader did or a trader name - all this cannot influence the operations of the executor.

 **Rule #3: Natural trading priority**
   Execution prioritizes a trader happy to accept less attractive exchange rate (i.e. an exchange rate that gives him